This document gives general instructions on creating a webpage on the UTD web server. It requires the followings:

 a.
 Open WinSCP (shortcut available at EPPS lab computer desktop)

 b.
-Type in the web server address apache.utdallas.edu at the host name box.
+Type in the web server address giant.utdallas.edu at the host name box.
 Fill in your NetID and password at appropriate boxes and click Login:

 c.
-When prompted to add host locally, click Yes
+If prompted to add host locally, click Yes

 d.
 Click Continue at the UTD Authentication Banner

 e.
 Next will display a screen with two big boxes, local drives on the left and your server account folders on the right.
 At the right box, check if the public_html folder exists.
 If not, hit Function key F7 to create that directory.
 Note that on UNIX, it is case-sensitive.
 Make sure you create a folder/directory exactly named public_html and set the permissions as indicated below:

 f.
 Now, for the left box, use the pull down menu above the folder box to navigate to where your html files are.
 Alternatively, you may use the to go to parent directories and then locate your html file folder.
 One recommendation is to use the public drive H: to store your html files.
 Another option is to use USB drive.